aeshirey/aeshirey.github.io/_posts/2020-07-19-gzip-encoding-and-decoding-in-python.md

 }
 ```

-A gigabyte of evenly-distributed ASCII data isn't exactly realistic but probably sufficient.
+A gigabyte of uniformly-distributed ASCII data isn't exactly realistic but probably sufficient.
 After building release, I ran this and redirected it into a text file:

 ```bash
 time ./target/release/generate-random-data > random_data.txt